rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 * JRuby for Embedded
 ** There's a few good JVMs that work on embedded devices, which means there's an opportunity for JRuby to expand into embedded applications.
 * Kilim integration
 ** Kilim provides a fast coroutine implementation that could be used to provide Fibers or other lightweight tasks inside JRuby.
-Kilim can now weave bytecode so integration with a language like JRuby might now be practical.
+Kilim can now weave bytecode at runtime so integration with a language like JRuby might now be practical.